-This pleasant room is located on the second floor of the hotel and overlooks the inner courtyard.
+This pleasant room is located on the third floor of the hotel and overlooks the inner courtyard.
 It features a comfortable king-sized bed, a double shower and separate bathtub; all the luxuries one might need to enjoy their stay.

 The room’s design and decor were inspired by lawyer, humanist and diplomat Hugo de Groot (1583 – 1645), also known as Hugo Grotius.
 With his work, he is one of the founders of international law.
 His most famous work includes the “law of war and peace” and the “law of the free seas”.
 His controversial ideas lead to his imprisonment in Loevestein Castle, from where he managed to famously escape in a large book chest.

 The room’s ceiling painting depicts Hugo de Groot waiving a white flag int eh middle of the sea.
 It represents the peace of the seas, as described in one of his most famous pieces of work.
 Lady Justice bedside lamps pay tribute to his groundbreaking work in international law.
 The bathtub is hidden in a large chest, reminiscent of the one he escaped in.

 This unique room on the first floor of the hotel overlooks the inner courtyard.
 The high ceilings give this room an elegant feel.
 It features a comfortable king-sized bed, a double shower, and a bathtub.